 There is just something about pumpkin bars with cream cheese frosting during the fall.
-My grandma also call them frosted pumpkin squares.
-No matter what you call them, this sheet pan sized recipe is perfect for parties, family gatherings and more.
+My grandma’s sheet pan sized recipe is perfect for parties, family gatherings and more.

 This pumpkin bar recipe has been in our family for as long as I can remember.
 It just wouldn’t feel right to go through the month of October without making a batch.

 I originally shared this recipe the recipe back in 2015 on my grandma’s birthday.
 It is her recipe after all, so it seemed like a great way to celebrate her.

 That picture is one of her as a young woman by a pier in Lake Michigan.
 Isn’t she a beauty?

 My family put together a book of favorite recipes when I was a kid.
 This recipe made the book as grandma’s frosted pumpkin squares.

 I changed the name to pumpkin bars because that is what most people in our area call them.
 But the recipe is still the one straight from grandma, so you know it has to be good.